In This Article

 - The location of the file header on the device

-- The size of the file along with the block, bytes, and words in it and
+- The size of the file along with the blocks, bytes, and words in it and

-- The usage details include date and time of creating the file along with access and modification details.
+- The usage details include the date and time of file creation, along with access and modification details.

-The directory also maintains access control to the files to read, write, execute, or delete it, which provides protection to the file.
+The directory also maintains access control for the files to read, write, execute, or delete, which provides protection for the file.

 It would have been impossible for the operating system to distinguish them and access the right file in a short time.